Ag and Food Sectors and the Economy

 In 2015, 21.0 million full- and part-time jobs were related to the agricultural and food sectors—11.1 percent of total U.S. employment.
 Direct on-farm employment accounted for about 2.6 million of these jobs, or 1.4 percent of U.S. employment.
 Employment in agriculture- and food-related industries supported another 18.4 million jobs.
 Of this, food service, eating and drinking places accounted for the largest share—11.9 million jobs—and food/beverage stores supported 3.2 million jobs.
 The remaining agriculture-related industries together added another 3.3 million jobs.

-With a 12.5-percent share, food ranked third behind housing (32.9 percent) and transportation (17 percent) in a typical American household's 2015 expenditures.
-Expenditure shares for housing and food fell slightly in 2015, while transportation, entertainment and alcoholic beverage, apparel, and education expenditure shares remained the same from 2014 to 2015.
+With a 12.6-percent share, food ranked third behind housing (33 percent) and transportation (15.8 percent) in a typical American household's 2016 expenditures.
+Expenditure shares for housing, food, personal insurance and pensions, healthcare, and savings rose slightly in 2016, while transportation, entertainment and alcoholic beverage, and apparel expenditure shares fell from 2015 to 2016.

 In 2015, the U.S. food and beverage manufacturing sector employed more than 1.5 million people, or just over 1 percent of all U.S. nonfarm employment.
 In over 34,000 food and beverage manufacturing plants located throughout the country, these employees were engaged in transforming raw agricultural materials into products for intermediate or final consumption.
 Meat and poultry plants employed the largest percentage of food and beverage manufacturing workers, followed by bakeries, and fruit and vegetable processing plants.